-T Tardy is defined as being absent from the classroom at the 8:00 a.m. bell.
-H Half Day Absence is defined as an absence of at least one-half day.
-A Absent is defined as being absent from school due to illness or other family reasons
+- T Tardy is defined as being absent from the classroom at the 8:10 a.m. bell. - H Half Day Absence is defined as an absence of at least one-half day. - A Absent is defined as being absent from school due to illness or other family reasons - D Dismissal is defined as being absent from school for less than one-half of the school day.

-3. Attendance -Student Activities Participation
+4. Attendance -Student Activities Participation